nextcloud/groupfolders/README.md

 Folders can be configured from *Group folders* in the admin settings.

-After a folder is created, the admin can give access to the folder to one or more groups.
+After a folder is created, the admin can give access to the folder to one or more groups and a quota can be assigned for the folder.

 ![edit](screenshots/edit.png)